Duke vs. Tennessee Predictions & Picks - NCAA Tournament Second Round

 Duke Performance Insights

-- The Blue Devils' +315 scoring differential (outscoring opponents by 9.0 points per game) is a result of scoring 72.6 points per game (156th in college basketball) while giving up 63.6 per outing (30th in college basketball).
+- The Blue Devils have a +315 scoring differential, topping opponents by 9.0 points per game.
+They're putting up 72.6 points per game to rank 156th in college basketball and are allowing 63.6 per contest to rank 30th in college basketball.

-- Duke wins the rebound battle by an average of 8.1 boards.
-It is collecting 35.9 rebounds per game (14th in college basketball) compared to its opponents' 27.8 per contest.
+- Duke grabs 35.9 rebounds per game (14th in college basketball) while conceding 27.8 per outing to its opponents.
+It outrebounds opponents by 8.1 boards per game.

-- The Blue Devils' 96.8 points per 100 possessions on offense rank 101st in college basketball, and the 84.8 points they allow per 100 possessions rank 29th in college basketball.
+- The Blue Devils rank 100th in college basketball by averaging 96.8 points per 100 possessions on offense, and defensively are 28th in college basketball, allowing 84.8 points per 100 possessions.

-- Duke and its opponents have been mostly even in the turnover battle.
-The Blue Devils commit 11.4 per game (132nd in college basketball) and force 10.5 (304th in college basketball play).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.